Kitty, Daisy & Lewis

 Kitty, Daisy & Lewis are a British band fronted by the siblings of the Durham family.
 Their music is influenced heavily by R&B, blues, soul, punk, rock and roll, and West Indian music.
 They are all multi-instrumentalists playing guitar, piano, bass, drums, harmonica, banjo, lapsteel guitar, ukulele, xylophone, accordion, and more between them.
 Kitty, Daisy & Lewis have sold over a quarter of a million records worldwide.

 Kitty Durham is the youngest of the group and primarily sings and plays drums, guitar, harmonica, ukulele, and banjo.
 Daisy Durham, the eldest, primarily sings and plays drums, piano, accordion and xylophone.
 Lewis Durham sings and plays guitar, piano, banjo, lapsteel, and drums.
 The band are renowned for building their own recording studio, which consists of mostly vintage analogue equipment and custom in-house built equipment.
 Their first two albums were recorded in the back room of their mother's house.
 In 2011, they began building their professional recording studio in Camden Town, known as Durham Sound Studios, where they recorded The Third (2015) and Superscope (2017).
 They've produced all their own recordings apart from The Third which was co-produced by Mick Jones.

 They have opened for Coldplay, Razorlight, Stereophonics, Richard Hawley, and others.

-The band are signed to former BBC Radio 1 DJ and Bestival curator Rob da Bank's label, Sunday Best, who released their second single "Mean Son of a Gun" with the B-side "Ooo Wee" which they first heard on a 78rpm record sung by Louis Jordan.
-This was released on 45rpm, CD and a limited edition 78rpm vinyl.
+The band are signed to former BBC Radio 1 DJ and Bestival curator Rob da Bank's label, Sunday Best, who released their second single "Mean Son of a Gun" with the B-side "Ooo Wee" which they first heard on a 78 rpm record sung by Louis Jordan.
+This was released on 45 rpm, CD and a limited-edition 78 rpm vinyl.
 The tracks were recorded at their home.
-The master lacquers were also cut by Lewis using his own equipment at The Exchange Mastering Studios, which is owned and run by his father Graeme.
+The master lacquers were also cut by Lewis using his own equipment at The Exchange Mastering Studios, which is owned and run by his father, Graeme.

-On 30 May 2011, Smoking in Heaven was released on CD and vinyl (double LP and 78rpm album), also on Sunday Best.
+On 30 May 2011, Smoking in Heaven was released on CD and vinyl (double LP and 78 rpm album), also on Sunday Best.

 On 26 January 2015, Kitty, Daisy & Lewis The Third was released.
 Their fourth album, Superscope, was released on 29 September 2017.